-- 29. VIOLATION OF STATE STUDENT MANDATES including but not limited to, obtaining required immunizations and failure to submit an Emergency Medical Card to the attendance office by September 9th, 2019. - 30.
+- 29. VIOLATION OF STATE STUDENT MANDATES including but not limited to, obtaining required immunizations and failure to submit an Emergency Medical Card to the attendance office. - 30.
 LOITERING, LITTERING OR CAUSING A DISTURBANCE on public or private property adjacent to, across from or in close proximity to a school site, while either coming to and from school or school activities, or during the school day, or during school activities. - 31.
 ELECTRONIC DEVICES such as, but not limited to wireless or electrical communication devices personal or school owned, i.e., cell phones, cameras, ipods or electronic gaming systems.
 Any misuse of school and/or school owned devices and/or technology, or violation of this rule may result in confiscation of the device and/or disciplinary action.
 Administrators may hold the device until a parent claims it from the school office.
 Contents of cell phones may be searched if a reasonable suspicion exists that it may have been used in an activity prohibited by the Code of Conduct.
 Administrative time may not be used to investigate lost or stolen electronic items.

-Possible consequences for using/displaying electronic devices:
+Electronic Device Policy - "Away for the Day":

+Cell phones, music players, and headphones/earbuds are to be stored in a student's locker from homeroom through dismissal.
+These devices are not to be accessed during the day.

+Possible Consequences:

+1st Offense - Lunch Detention, Student will pick up phone from main office at dismissal 2nd Offense - Thursday School, Student will pick up phone from main office at dismissal 3rd Offense - DDC, Parent will pick up phone from main office and conference with principal Progressive consequences beyond 3 offenses

-- A. First Offense Item taken and returned at the end of the day - $B.\ Second\ Offense$ Item taken and returned to parent/guardian - C. Third Offense Item taken and returned on the last day of school - 32.
-FAILURE TO SERVE ASSIGNED Discipline may result in After School Disciplinary Class in Daytime Disciplinary Class or OSS. - 33.
-FAILURE TO FOLLOW RULES as set forth in the Student Handbook. - 34.
-REPEATED OFFENSES of any school rules or accepted standards of school behavior.
+- 32. FAILURE TO SERVE ASSIGNED Discipline may result in After School Disciplinary Class, Daytime Disciplinary Class, or OSS. - 33.
+FAILURE TO FOLLOW RULES as set forth in the Student Handbook.

+34. REPEATED OFFENSES of any school rules or accepted standards of school behavior.
 NOTE: A student may be suspended pending the outcome of expulsion proceedings.

-Violation of any Student Code of Conduct will result in disciplinary action which may include Disciplinary Class, ISS, OSS or expulsion.
+Violation of any Student Code of Conduct will result in disciplinary action which may include Detention, After School Disciplinary Class, Daytime Disciplinary Class, Out of School Suspension, or expulsion.
 In some situations, notification of the Barberton Police Department may be required.